 There are two different collection requests for the Staff/Course (L) Data Set, one that opens in the fall and one that opens in the winter.
 All staff records and the Student Course (GN) Record are reported during these two Staff/Course (L) Collection Requests.
 Data from the first collection will be used for the HQT and licensure measures on the Local Report Cards.

 Graduate (G)

 There is one collection request to capture the Graduate (G) Data Set.
 This data includes diploma information and all data necessary to verify that the student has met credit and testing graduation requirements.
-In addition, the Graduation Only Test (GP) Record is reported during this collection.

 March (D)